Spread the love

 Birding Sites in Flores

-The Wallacean Drongo is one of the birds to spot in Flores.
+The Wallacean Drongo is one of the birds to look out for in Flores.

 How to Fully Enjoy Birding in Flores?

-To be very honest, hiring a local bird guide familiar with the area can significantly enhance your birdwatching experience.
-Bird guides know where to find specific bird species and can provide valuable insights into local birdlife, making it easy for the visiting birder.
+Hiring a local bird guide familiar with the area can significantly enhance your birdwatching experience.
+Bird guides know where to find specific bird species and can provide valuable insights into local birdlife, making it easier for visiting birders.

 To move around Flores Island, you must spend at least a week there.
 Many locations are far apart, so the bird guide will likely drive from one destination to another.